JordonH03/markdown-resume/src/resume.md

 ## Education

-### University of Manitoba <time> September 2021 - May 2026 </time>
+### Bachelor of Science, Computer Science Major (Co-op) <time> September 2021 - May 2026 </time>
-<subheading> Bachelor of Science, Computer Science Major (Co-op) </subheading>
+<subheading> University of Manitoba </subheading>

 **GPA**: 4.08/4.50, Dean's Honour List

-NSERC research award recipient (2023), Schulich Leader Scholarship recipient (2021)
+NSERC Undergraduate Research Award recipient, Schulich Leader Scholarship recipient

 ## Work Experience

 ### Software Developer, Co-op <time> January 2024 - April 2024 </time>
 <subheading> Priceline Partner Solutions </subheading>

-- Spearheaded major design updates to common React components to significantly improve mobile usability, establish a consistent visual identity across platforms, and
+- Spearheaded major design updates for common search form components using React and TypeScript, which significantly improved mobile usability and established a consistent visual identity across platforms
-- Built comprehensive test suites using Jest and React Testing Library, improving and maintaining global code coverage of at least 95-100% for all projects
+- Developed a new Contentful component in React to enable conditional rendering of merchandising placements, with end-to-end integration for product pages from search to checkout
-- Developed an app using the Contentful API and React
+- Built comprehensive tests using Jest and React Testing Library, maintaining global code coverage of at least 95-100% for all projects

 ### Undergraduate Research Student <time> May 2023- August 2023 </time>
 <subheading> University of Manitoba Databases and Data Mining Lab </subheading>

-- Defined a mathematical framework for representing labelled directed graphs and their databases, establishing an effective order for
+- Defined a mathematical framework for representing labelled directed graphs, creating an effective method for determining graph isomorphisms necessary for pruning the search space
-- Designed a naive algorithm for subgraph mining, capable of sucessfully extracting subgraphs with a longest path in both directed acyclic graphs (DAGs) as well as cyclic, a currently NP-Hard problem in graph mining
+- Designed a naive algorithm for mining subgraphs with a longest k-path, capable of sucessfully identifying such graphs for both directed acyclic graphs (DAG) and cyclic
-- Implemented and tested the algorithm using Java against common subgraph mining benchmarks, showing comparable runtimes compared to currrent DAG mining algorithms
+- Implemented and tested the algorithm using Java against common graph mining datasets, showing comparable runtimes compared to currrent DAG mining algorithms

 ## Projects